KnightTheCoder/Linux-Distro-Post-Install-Scripts/distros/opensuse/README.md

 * Configures flatpak and installs my most used apps
 * Experimental option to install QEMU/KVM
 * Installs the GitHub CLI
+* Installs docker, podman and distrobox for containers
 * Optionally sets hostname